JR (artist): The resilience of Ukraine

-After 2022 invasion of Ukraine, he inaugurated The resilience of Ukrainie, in Lviv.
+After the 2022 invasion of Ukraine, he inaugurated The Resilience of Ukraine, in Lviv.

+L'Observatoire carriage of Venice-Simplon-Orient-Express

+In 2023 JR has designed the interior of the new private carriage L'Observatoire of the Venice Simplon-Orient-Express.
+It was made from the 1929 built Lx class sleeping car No. 3353, now containing a bedroom for two, a lounge, a library, a tea chamber and a bathroom with bathtub.
+The vehicle was exhibited in April 2024 at the Venice Biennale to provide first impressions, and it's running in passenger service since 2025.

 Feature films

 JR transferred his Women Are Heroes project to the cinema in directing a feature film made up of images of the pasting phase of the installations and interviews of the women.
 Through this documentary film, the artist shows us how he installed the portraits of the women in urban spaces and the reactions of the inhabitants.
 He explains "this film gathers the images and the words of the women he met, the day to day flow of their lives and experiences to create, through art, a reality different from the one shown in the media".

-This first film was part of the Official Selection of the Cannes Film Festival in 2010.
-It was programmed in during La Semaine de la Critique (International Critics' Week), and competed for the Caméra d'Or.
+This first film was selected as a special screening in the Critics' Week section at the 2010 Cannes Film Festival, where it competed for the Caméra d'Or.
 In May 2010, JR was invited to present his film on Le Grand Journal on Canal+ in Cannes during the festival.

 JR's second film, Inside Out: The People's Art Project, is a documentary that tracks the evolution of the biggest participatory art project in the world, Inside Out.
 JR inspired communities to define their most important causes with displays of giant black and white portraits pasted in the street.
 The project encourages citizens to take ownership of walls that were previously restricted and in doing so testing the limits of what they thought was possible.
 It is a Social Animals production in association with Notting Hill Films, directed by Alastair Siddons.

 This film was featured as an official Documentary Feature Spotlight selection at the 2013 Tribeca Film Festival, premiered at the SVA Theatre on West 23rd Street, on Saturday, April 20 and debuted on HBO in May 2013.

 In 2015, JR made the movie Les Bosquets inspired by the riots in the French suburbs in 2005 and featuring the performance of the ballet Les Bosquets of New York City Ballet (2014).
 The same year, he directed the short film titled Ellis, starring Robert De Niro.